 - Managing queues to make sure people keep apart using floor markers and one-way systems

-- Displaying signage at key locations to remind people of the importance of physical distancing and good hand and cough hygiene
+- Displaying signage at key locations to remind people of the importance of physical distancing and good hygiene

-- Installing hand sanitation stations at entry and exit points across all our buildings for staff and customers
+- Installing hand sanitisation stations at entry and exit points across all our buildings for employees and customers

 Will I need to wear a face covering to enter Scottish Canals Visitor Centres and buildings?

-The current Government advice is that face coverings should be worn in enclosed spaces, where physical distancing is more difficult and where there is a risk of close contact with multiple people who are not members of your household.
+The current Government advice is that face coverings must be worn in indoor public spaces, where physical distancing is more difficult and where there is a risk of close contact with multiple people who are not members of your household.

 Face coverings should be worn in our Visitor Centres unless you are exempt.

-Do I need to register my contact details as part of NHS Scotland Test & Protect Service?
+Do I need to register my contact details as part of NHS Scotland Test & Protect Service/Check in Scotland?

-What is happening with Scottish Canals’ larger constructions projects?
+What is happening with Scottish Canals’ ongoing works programme?
 Are they going ahead?

 Find out more about how we manage and care for our assets here.